microsoft/prose/dsl-samples/tutorial/Readme.md

 + Option 1: Download Visual Studio Community: https://www.visualstudio.com/downloads/ (Be sure to select the ".Net Desktop Development" box in the installation wizard).

 + Option 2: Install the windows VM from this Official Microsoft link: https://developer.microsoft.com/en-us/windows/downloads/virtual-machines.
-This VM comes with VS installed.
+This VM comes with Visual Studio installed.
 When you open Visual Studio, it may say that your subscription is expired.
 Just sign in with your account (or sign up for free).

 + Option 3: Install Visual Studio Code (See instructions in the Linux and Mac section)